Jeffrey-Ede/One-Shot/README.md

 # Pretrained Models

-Last saved checkpoints for notable files are [here](https://mycloud-test.warwick.ac.uk/s/aSMfPetfg5pGWmH).
-Password: "W4rw1ck3m!" (without quotes).
-Note that the server is in a test phase, so it may be intermittently unavailable and the url will eventually change.
+Last saved checkpoints for notable files are [here](https://github.com/Jeffrey-Ede/datasets/wiki).

 # clTEM

 Multislice simulations were performed with clTEM.
 Simulations are GPU-accelerated, and are written in OpenCL/C++ for performance.
 Source code is maintained by Jon Peters and is available [here](https://github.com/JJPPeters/clTEM) with official releases.